Get insider access

 3. Best Mid-Range QLED TV

-The best mid-range QLED TV we've tested is the Hisense U8/U8K.
-It's an excellent TV with impressive picture quality and a Mini LED backlight, which lets it display deep, uniform blacks with almost no noticeable blooming in dark scenes, so HDR movies look fantastic.
-Its QLED panel delivers a superbly wide color gamut and fantastic color volume, making colors bright, vibrant, and realistic.
-It also has fantastic reflection handling and exceptional peak brightness, so it looks great even in the brightest rooms.
-The U8K even has better image processing than the Samsung S90C OLED, and it supports both Dolby Vision HDR and HDR10+.
-The cherry on top is its advanced DTS audio format support, so the content sounds and looks best, no matter its source.
+The best mid-range QLED TV we've tested is the Hisense U8/U8N.
+It's an excellent TV with impressive picture quality and a Mini LED backlight, which lets it display very deep blacks with almost no noticeable blooming in dark scenes, so HDR movies look fantastic.
+Its QLED panel delivers a vast range of vibrant and bright colors.
+It also has fantastic reflection handling and exceptional peak brightness, so it looks great even in bright rooms.
+The U8N even has great image processing, and it supports Dolby Vision HDR, HDR10+, and DTS audio formats.

 It's a fantastic gaming TV, with HDMI 2.1 bandwidth on two of its HDMI ports for up to 4k @ 144Hz gaming.
 It supports all VRR technologies, has extremely low input lag, and has a good response time for a responsive gaming experience.
-It's one of the few TVs on the market that supports Dolby Vision at 4k @ 120Hz, which is great for Xbox Series X gamers.
 Unfortunately, the TV has a narrow viewing angle, so it's not a great choice for a wide seating arrangement.

 See our review